phoeniX-Digital-Design/phoeniX/Software/README.md

 <div align="justify">

 This directory contains source files the assembler, sample codes and user codes which will be executed on the phoeniX processor.
 In this directory, there are three subdirectories included:

 - `AssembleX`
 - `Sample_Assembly_Codes`
 - `Sample_C_Codes`
 - `User_Codes`

-The code execution and simulation on the phoeniX RISC-V processor follow two distinct branches: one for Linux systems and another for Windows systems.
 </div>

 ### AssembleX V3.0

 <div align="justify">

 The `AssembleX` software is an assembly code executant designed for the [phoeniX project](https://github.com/phoeniX-Digital-Design/phoeniX).
 AssembleX is powered by [riscv-assembler](https://github.com/celebi-pkg/riscv-assembler) and [PQR5ASM](https://github.com/iammituraj/pqr5asm) open-source projects.
-Current version of AssembleX (V3.0) supports `RV32IM` extenstions of standard RISC-V ISA.
+AssembleX V3.0 supports `RV32IM` extenstions of standard RISC-V ISA.

 </div>